kubernetes/kubernetes/docs/user-guide/images.md

 secrets/myregistrykey
 $
 ```
+The type defined by `type: kubernetes.io/dockercfg` is important, as well as the data key name `.dockercfg`.
+The only value to edit is the `name` which is used by `imagePullSecret` inside the pod definition.

-If you get the error message `error: no objects passed to create`, it may mean the base64 encoded string is invalid.
+If you get the error message `error: no objects passed to create`, it may mean the base64 encoded string is invalid: the json must be on one line.
 If you get an error message like `Secret "myregistrykey" is invalid: data[.dockercfg]: invalid value ...` it means
-the data was successfully un-base64 encoded, but could not be parsed as a dockercfg file.
+the data was successfully un-base64 encoded, but could not be parsed as a dockercfg file: this usually happens when the auth info is wrapped inside the "auths" key.

 This process only needs to be done one time (per namespace).